In-Network-Machine-Learning/DINC/README.md

 ## DINC's Availability

-DINC is currently under a peer-review process. **_The source code will be made available once the peer-reviewed version is published_**.

 If you're interested in this work and find anything unclear, please feel free to contact me at ```changgang.zheng@eng.ox.ac.uk```. **_We are welcoming collaborations._** It can be exciting to collaborate, if you think in-network machine learning is helpful to your research or use case.
 If there are any potential interests, please feel free to contact my supervisor ```noa.zilberman@eng.ox.ac.uk``` and me ```changgang.zheng@eng.ox.ac.uk```.

 ## License